 Release development uses setup version lrwxrwxrwx 1 novasoft nova 11 Dec 20 01:56 /grid/fermiapp/nova/novaart/novasvn/releases/development/setup -> ../../setup, will check that out

 Adding package "setup" to ".".

 svn co svn+ssh://email@example.com/cvs/projects/novaart/pkgs.svn/tags/lrwxrwxrwx 1 novasoft nova 11 Dec 20 01:56 /grid/fermiapp/nova/novaart/novasvn/releases/development/setup -> ../../setup//setup setup

 svn checkout failed.

-#2 Updated by Kanika Sachdev over 5 years ago
+#2 Updated by Kanika Sachdev almost 6 years ago

 But obviously this won't work for tags before now since the you'd be using the version of addpkg_svn in $SRT_PUBLIC_CONTEXT, and not the one in head :(